 The artist and the artful therapist both serve one core purpose or IDEAL: To make the world a better place.
 That is why BeelZan labors to paint and Dr. Herzel Yerushalmi co-founded Footprint New Jersey LLC,

-With such a dual-existence, BeelZan strives to attain the freedom of expression, free from monetary constraints, an artist deeply needs when approaching the canvas to be worked on.
+With such a dual-existence, BeelZan strives to attain the freedom of expression, free from monetary constraints, from market tyranny, that an artist deeply needs when approaching the canvas to be worked on.

 In Between ALL lies Art.